 Bully Kutta is very intelligent and smart.
 So, proper training and socialization at an early age can transform it into an ideal companion dog for you.
 And yes, a companion like Bully Kutta will keep the predators away from you and your family.

 Except for small-sized homes and apartments, they can easily adjust to all types of houses.
 Although, they like to stay outdoors, still, they won’t complain if they are kept indoors.

 Bully Kutta is not recommended for any human who is getting a dog for the first time or is inexperienced in handling large-sized dogs.
 A Bully Kutta may be tough to handle and train, so, if you don’t have enough experience, consider getting some other breed such as a Golden Retriever, Labrador, or a Poodle cross.

 By Nature they are aggressive, and if they are not trained well at an early age, their behavior can become a disaster for anyone other than their humans.

 Misfit in small homes:

 As they are large in size, they can’t do well in small-sized homes.
 For such an active dog, it is recommended to keep them in a house with a backyard so your Bully Kutta can do the necessary exercises and running which is important for his health and behavior.

-So, friends, these were Bully Kutta pros and cons, and I’m sure that now you can make a decision whether you can keep and maintain one or not.
-While getting a new dog, it is necessary to consider all his negative and positive traits, and most importantly, you should either get a dog from a shelter or from a reputable breeder.
+So, friends, these were Bully Kutta’s pros and cons, and I’m sure that now you can make a decision whether you can keep and maintain one or not.
+While getting a new dog, it is necessary to consider all his negative and positive traits, and most importantly, you should either adopt a dog from a shelter or get it from a reputable breeder.